OleHolmNielsen/ITwiki/ZFS_filesystems.rst

 NFS sharing ZFS file systems
 ================================

-The zfsprops_ manual page explains about the sharenfs_ option:
+The zfsprops_ manual page explains about the NFS_ sharenfs_ option:

 * A file system with a sharenfs_ property of **off** is managed with the exportfs_ command and entries in the /etc/ exports_ file.
   Otherwise, the file system is automatically shared and unshared with the ``zfs share`` and ``zfs unshare`` commands.